The My Settings tab, the last button on the Sidebar, allows players and GM's to control several important functions in Roll20.

 Enable 3D Dice

-When enabled, 3D Dice will be rolled over the Tabletop whenever a valid roll is made in either chat, the Dice Roller or via Macros.
+When 3D Dice are enabled, 3D Dice will be rolled over the Tabletop whenever a valid roll is made in either chat, the Dice Roller, or via Macros.

 Automatically Roll 3D Dice

-When enabled, 3D Dice will be rolled automatically.
+When this feature is enabled, 3D Dice will be rolled automatically.

 Keyboard Shortcuts